DataDog/integrations-core/postgres/README.md

 * Be notified about postgres failovers and events.

 ## Setup

 ### Installation

-Install the `dd-check-postgres` package manually or with your favorite configuration manager
+The Postgres check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent).
+If you need the newest version of the check, install the `dd-check-postgres` package manually or with your favorite configuration manager.

+### Configuration

+Create a file `postgres.yaml` in the Agent's `conf.d` directory.

+#### Prepare Postgres

 To get started with the PostgreSQL integration, create at least a read-only datadog user with proper access to your PostgreSQL Server.
 Start psql on your PostgreSQL database and run: